Skip to main content

 Use data sources to fetch data from external sources and use it in your Terraform configurations.
 Learn More

-Using Remote State
+Using Terraform Remote State

 Atmos provides a remote-state Terraform module that makes it easier to look up the remote state of other components in the stack.
 This module can be used to share data between components provisioned in the same stack or across different stacks, using native HCL.